flybywiresim/docs/docs/simbridge/troubleshooting.md

 ==}

 We now know we need to open the port we want to use.
-The mDNS port is **UDP 5353** and it must be allowed to pass the firewall in _both_ directions.
+The mDNS port is **UDP 5353**, and it must be allowed to pass the firewall in _both_ directions.

 There are several ways to open ports on your PC firewall.

-For the Windows Firewall you can follow this guide here:
+For the Windows Firewall, you can follow this guide here:

 [Opening a Port on Windows Firewall Instructions](https://www.howtogeek.com/394735/how-do-i-open-a-port-on-windows-firewall/){target=new  .md-button }